franklesniak/retropie-setup/README.md

     - You may receive a User Account Control (UAC) prompt to provide balenaEtcher with the required permissions to flash the microSD card.
 Approve the prompt and/or enter credentials when needed.
     - Close balenaEtcher when done.

+### Disconnect and Reconnect the RetroPie Storage Device; Start Notepad++

+1. Remove the RetroPie storage device from the technician's computer, then reconnect it.
+1. If it isn't already open, start Notepad++.

 ## Graveyard